NeuralEnsemble/python-neo/doc/source/rawio.rst

       the spike sorting module tridesclous_ do that.

-The neo.rawio is less flexible that neo.io and have some limitaion:
+The neo.rawio is less flexible that neo.io and have some limitations:
   * read only
-  * AnalogSignal must have same caracteristcs along all Block and Segment : sampling_rate, shape, dtype
+  * AnalogSignal must have same caracteristcs along all Block and Segment : sampling_rate, shape[1], dtype
   * AnalogSignal should all have the same sampling_rate otherwise the won't be read a the same time.
   * Units must have SpikeTrain event if empty along all Block and Segment